Real-time streaming in Power BI

 PubNub streaming dataset

-With a PubNub streaming dataset, the Power BI web client uses the PubNub SDK to read an existing PubNub data stream, and no data is stored by the Power BI service.
+With a PubNub streaming dataset, the Power BI web client uses the PubNub SDK to read an existing PubNub data stream.
+No data is stored by the Power BI service.
+Because this call is made from the web client directly, you would have to list traffic to PubNub as allowed, if you only allowed whitelisted outbound traffic from your network.
+Refer to the instructions in the support article about whitelisting outbound traffic for PubNub.

 Streaming dataset matrix